Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

 Currently, DEBUG_FILE support is only available to check folders, and not single files.
-This is because checking a single file requires spatch to be called twice leading to DEBUG_FILE being set both times to the same value, giving rise to an error.
+This is because checking a single file requires spatch to be called twice leading to DEBUG_FILE being set both times to the woke same value, giving rise to an error.

 .cocciconfig support